Bill Text: CA SB966 | 2023-2024 | Regular Session | Amended

 (d) “Drug” has the same meaning as defined in Section 4025 of the Business and Professions Code.

-(o) “Pharmacy benefit management fee” means a fee that covers the cost of providing one or more pharmacy benefit management services and that does not exceed the value of the service or services actually performed by the pharmacy benefit manager.
+(p) “Pharmacy benefit management fee” means a fee that covers the cost of providing one or more pharmacy benefit management services and that does not exceed the value of the service or services actually performed by the pharmacy benefit manager.
+The value of the service or services shall be based on the value to the health insurer or health care service plan.

 (1) Negotiating the price of prescription drugs, including negotiating and contracting for direct or indirect rebates, discounts, or other price concessions.